KeyboardKit/website/pages/pro.md

 ## Licenses

-KeyboardKit Pro requires a commercial license, which unlocks more features and locales.
-There are three tiers to choose from, depending on your needs:
+KeyboardKit Pro requires a commercial license that unlocks more features and locales.
+There are three tiers to choose from:

 {% include grids/licenses.html %}

 Licenses are currently purchased over e-mail, using your preferred payment option (Xoom, PayPal etc.).
-Just [send an e-mail](mailto:{{site.email}}) and we'll discuss your needs.
+Just [send an e-mail](mailto:{{site.email}}?subject=KeyboardKit License) and we'll discuss your needs.

 ## License Information